techguy-andrew/membership-platform/context/setup-log.md

-# Membership Platform Setup Log
+# Next.js Starter Kit Template Setup Log

 ## Overview

-This document provides an up-to-date summary of the technology stack and setup configuration for the Membership Platform project.
+This document provides an up-to-date summary of the technology stack and setup configuration for the Next.js Starter Kit Template project.
 It is intended to help onboard new developers and provide a clear reference for the project's foundational tools and practices.

-**Last Updated:** June 29, 2025
+**Last Updated:** January 2025
-**Current Status:** Phase 1 Complete - Foundation & Member Dashboard Implemented
+**Current Status:** Template Transformation Complete - Professional Next.js Starter Kit
-**Next Phase:** Authentication system integration
+**Next Phase:** Template distribution and documentation

 ---